felleg/felleg.gitlab.io-backup/content/posts/20231021-my-book-ratings-explained.md

 - 👎   ...
 - 👎👎 WORST

-Essentially, the scale goes from -2 to 2, and skips 0.
-It aims to represent the amplitude of how enthusiastically I would recommend a book to someone if I were talking next to them.

 Let's go more in detail about what each rating generally means to me:

-- Two thumbs down (👎👎) is something I would tell you to avoid at all cost.
-There is nothing worth the time investment here, for anyone.
+- **Two thumbs down** (👎👎) is something I would tell you to avoid at all costs.
+To me, it didn't feel worth the time investment.
 I haven't rated something this badly yet.
-- One thumb down (👎) is a good book that, as much as I wish I could recommend it to someone, there is probably another book I would recommend above it.
+- **One thumb down** (👎) is a good book that, as much as I wish I could recommend it to someone, there is probably another book I would recommend above it.
-- One thumb up (👍) is something I would feel safe recommending to most people.
+- **One thumb up** (👍) is something I would feel safe recommending to most people.
-- Two thumbs up (👍👍) is something I couldn't recommend enough (probably past the point of diminishing returns!).
+- **Two thumbs up** (👍👍) is something I couldn't recommend enough.
 It deeply connected with me as a reader, and I think the world would be a better place if more people checked it out.